Materials you will Need:

 If you desire cut off the selvage from the cloth.
 (I confess in the pattern example I didn’t) Take the negative cut out and place it on the edge of folded fabric (make sure the part that is supposed to be on the fold is) and cut the bottom of the cape.
 If you leave the selvage on like I did the pattern will be a little short, just continue the curve and cut to the edge of the fabric.

 Measure from the bottom of the cape the length you desire, vut off the top using a straight line.

 Step 2 – Make the Hood.

 Take the two hood pieces and using a .5 inch seam allowance sew them together (1).
 Then turn under rim of hood .5 and using a zig sag stitch along the edge sew down (2).

-3 – Attach the hood to the cape
+Step 3 – Attach the hood to cape

 Take the cape and sew a basting stitch along the top ( the straight edge).
 Gather the cape to the length of the bottom of the hood.
 Pin right side together.
 Sew hood onto the cape using a .5 inch seam allowance.
 You may need t go slow as you are sewing through thick layers.

 Step 4 – Add the Ties

 Taking ribbon or leather ties.
 Make them the length you want and sew on to the top edges of where the hood meets the cape.
 Trim your threads, put on your cape and chase your kids ( or roommate) around the house – the kids will think it’s hilarious , the roommate will just think you’re weird.